-Every graduate student is required to have an advisor.
-To ensure that students are making satisfactory progress toward a degree, the Graduate School expects themto meet with their advisor on a regular basis.
+Every graduate student is assigned to a faculty member advisor.
+To ensure that students are making satisfactory progress toward a degree, students are expected to meet with their advisor at least once a semester.

 Students must pass the microeconomic theory requirement before the beginning of year 3.
 Students must finish all required coursework and pass the major field exam before the beginning of year 4.
 Students must defend a dissertation proposal before the end of the first semester of year 4.